Komanawa/komanawa-easy-nc-accessor/README.rst

 komanawa-easy-nc-accessor
 ###################################

-documentation is available at:  .. todo once there is a docs build
+documentation is available at: https://komanawa.github.io/komanawa-easy-nc-accessor/